paulfioravanti/presentations/developer_story/developer_story_redacted_images.md

 ^
 I was in charge of this bilingual newsletter called Oi!
 Kochi.<br />
-Kochi is the name of the prefecture that I lived in at the time, and is located in a rurual part of southern Japan.
+Kochi is the name of the prefecture that I lived in at the time, and is located in a rural part of southern Japan.

 ---
+[.hide-footer]
+[.slidenumbers: false]
+[.background-color: #FFFFFF]

 ![fit](https://www.dropbox.com/s/7fdk4iyvy1bpuju/keitai.jpg?dl=1)